 |

-did a little driving around St. Louis County and St. Charles County Missouri
+family did a little driving around St. Louis County and St. Charles County

-to look at the effects of the big flood.
-While doing this we saw several
+Missouri to look at the effects of the big flood.
+While doing this

-red-eared sliders, western painted turtles, 2 midland smooth softshell turtles,
+we saw several red-eared sliders, western painted turtles, 2 midland smooth

-1 common map turtle, and many fowlers toads.
-The common map turtle
+softshell turtles, 1 common map turtle, and many fowlers toads.
+The

-was actually laying eggs.
+common map turtle was actually laying eggs.
 This was a nice surprise.
-It was a

 June 14, 2008